tbidne/kairos/README.md

   --no-date                Disables --date.
 Useful for disabling the toml field
                            'today'.

-  -d,--dest-tz TZ_DB       Timezone in which to convert the read string.
+  -d,--dest-tz TZ          Timezone in which to convert the read string.
 Must be
-                           a tz database label like America/New_York.
+                           a tz database label or offset e.g.
+                           'America/New_York', '+1300'.
 If none is given then we use the local system timezone.

   -f,--format-in FMT_STR   Glibc-style format string for parsing the time
                            string.
 Should not contain a timezone flag like %Z